 Proverbs - Proverbs 15 verse 32 I think is one great reason for us to be in community with others: "If you reject criticism, you only harm yourself; but if you listen to correction, you grow in understanding."
 I think if we are not in community with others, we can avoid criticism.
 Which is just as good as rejecting criticism.
 But, if we are truly in community with others - and yes, community can and should be messy really - then we will inevitably be criticized at some point and in some way by those around us in community.
 But this is a good thing!
 We need to listen to correction from those around us.
 We need to grow in understanding.
 Let us live our lives in community!

-Worship God: Today's readings in Second Samuel remind me of the David Crowder song "Undignified:"
+Worship Video: Today's readings in John remind me of the terrific Phil Wickham song "Battle Belongs:"

 Please join us in memorizing and meditating on two verses of Scripture today: "A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another."
 John 13:34-35 TNIV